How to Find a Gay Therapist: 6 Things to Look For

 Once you’ve selected your gay therapist and have begun to see them, you should experience some improvement within a few sessions.

-Big or deeply rooted issues certainly won’t be resolved so quickly, but small improvements should be identifiable early on.
+Big or deeply rooted issues certainly won’t be resolved so quickly.
+But, small improvements in stress management or anger management should be identifiable in your day-to-day life.

-Small improvement within a few sessions is a reasonable standard by which to gauge successful therapy outcomes.
+Small improvement within a few sessions is a reasonable standard by which to gauge successful affirmative therapy outcomes.
 These improvements and outcomes should also feel like a positive change.
-That’s not to say they’ll be easy, but the change shouldn’t feel harmful to your emotions or sense of self.
+That’s not to say they’ll be easy, but the change shouldn’t feel harmful to your emotions or your self-esteem.

 5. Don’t stick with a bad fit

-You’re not obligated to continue a counselling relationship with your gay therapist.
-If your therapist makes you feel bad about yourself, like there’s something wrong with you, or your problems and experiences are your fault or aren’t valid, don’t continue to see them for counselling.
+You’re not obligated to continue relationship counselling with your gay therapist.
+If your therapist makes you feel bad about yourself, like there’s something wrong with you, your sexuality or your mental health challenges and experiences are your fault or aren’t valid.
+Don’t continue to see them for LGBT counselling.

-Your therapist is supposed to be a person that you feel safe and comfortable with, a person you can open up to and be vulnerable with, and who has a positive impact on your life.
+Your therapist is supposed to be a person that you feel safe and comfortable with.
+Someone you can open up to and be vulnerable with, and who has a positive impact on your life.
 If you don’t feel that way with your therapist, move on to someone else.

-Therapists aren’t a one size fits all situation, either.
-Sometimes you do all your homework to vet a therapist, you feel safe and heard by them, but you still don’t gel with their vibes.
+Therapists aren’t a one-size-fits-all situation, either.
+Sometimes, you do all your homework to vet a therapist, and you feel safe and heard by them, but you still don’t gel with their vibes.
 That’s okay, too.
-It doesn’t mean there’s anything wrong with you, or anything wrong with them.
+It doesn’t mean there’s anything wrong with you or anything wrong with them.
 It just means it’s not the right fit, and it’s time to move on.

 6. Legal, ethical practices

 To ensure you select a therapist who uses legal and ethical practices, educate yourself on current views of LGBT issues in the psychological community.
-This way, you know what to expect, and if an interview veers sharply away from current views on gay or trans issues, you’ll be aware that there might be something less than ethical going on.
+This way, you know what to expect.
+If an interview veers sharply away from current views on gay or trans issues and with ongoing discrimination against LGBTQ clients, you’ll be aware that there might be something less than ethical going on.

-When it comes to gay therapy, there are some major red flags and illegal practices to be aware of.
+When it comes to gay counselling, there are some major red flags and illegal practices to be aware of.
 Gay conversion therapy or ex-gay therapy is any attempt to change a person’s gender identity, sexual orientation, or gender expression.
-Conversion therapy is illegal and unethical, not to mention harmful and traumatic.
-If a therapist tries to change your sexual orientation, leave immediately, and report them to the health authorities.
+Conversion therapy is illegal and unethical, not to mention harmful and traumatic for gender-diverse people.
+If a therapist tries to change your sexual orientation, leave immediately and report it to the health authorities.

 The takeaway